 Kalanchoe, sometimes also known as a Flaming Katy, is a succulent with fleshy, emerald green leaves and masses of colourful flowers.
 They can be unusual in appearance but are great to have around the house, adding intrigue and interest to the home.

-A mistake people often make with Kalanchoe is overwatering, so ensure that are only watering when the soil has dried out, and never allow it to stand in water.
+A mistake people often make with Kalanchoe is overwatering.
+So ensure that are only watering when the soil has dried out.
+Never allow it to stand in water.
 Remember to water less during the winter.
 These are perfect for busy mums who need a pretty and unfussy plant to brighten up their day.

 The Rosa (rose) is the national flower of the UK and is the perfect plant to show your mum how much she means to you.
 You can buy special indoor pot roses that make excellent presents for Mother’s Day.
 They are best put on a well-lit windowsill and watered little and often.
 Too much water can cause them to rot.

-After the first flowering, indoor roses can be grown outside in a pot or planted into a bed, which should help the plant to last longer.
+After the first flowering, indoor roses can be grown outside.
+Either in a pot or planted into a bed, which should help the plant to last longer.

 So now you have five fantastic houseplants that are sure to impress your Mum this Mothering Sunday.